 PC Shareholders Enjoy Limited Liability

-In an ordinary corporation, a shareholder can lose only the amount the shareholder invested in the corporation.
-Corporate creditors can't come after the shareholder’s personal assets.
-In a general partnership, by contrast, a partnership creditor can reach the personal assets of any partner.
-If a doctor in a general partnership carelessly injures a patient, for example, the victim may sue any partner for his losses.
-A shareholder in a professional corporation cannot be sued for the corporation's business debts or for the careless acts of another shareholder.
-The shareholder can be sued, however, for losses caused by the shareholder's own careless acts.
+In an ordinary corporation, a shareholder can lose only the amount the shareholder invests in the corporation.
+The shareholder’s personal assets—such as his or her personal bank accounts or home—cannot be reached by the corporation’s creditors.
+In contrast, a partnership creditor can reach the personal assets of any partner in a general partnership.
+Thus, for example, if a doctor in a general partnership carelessly injures a patient, the victim may sue any partner for his or her losses and collect any judgment or settlement against that partner’s personal assets.

 PCs Are Subject to Special Tax Treatment